 Groups are logically ordered sets of users.
 Creating groups of users who have similar system resource access needs enables easier security management.
 Managing a group is more efficient than managing a large number of users individually.
-Groups are then assign to Application Roles to grant rights.
+Groups are then assigned to application roles to grant rights.
 Oracle recommends that you organize your users into groups for easier maintenance.